 The real hybrid car – not just a Prius

 Electrical cars are all the rage.
-They are emissions free, silent and since the Tesla we know that they can be fast, fun and cool.
+They are emissions-free and silent and since the Tesla, we know that they can be fast, fun, and cool.

 But they have a hitch.
 They are not easy to fuel (if you consider hanging for at least 30 minutes multiple times a day onto the grid is easy, then you are better organized and more patient than I am) and second, their operative range even with a full load (that will take more than 30 minutes loading) still sucks.
 It makes electricity the realm of city zippers in small cars and some exotics for showing off in the public transport sector.